Interstate Moving Cost in 2026

 - Pack yourself or pack the easy rooms; let movers pack only kitchen, art, and electronics.

-- Compare a portable container quote alongside full-service for any 1–3BR load.
+- Compare a portable container quote alongside full-service for any smaller load.

-Related: see our long-distance moving cost guide for the broader 75+ mile picture, the cross-country moving cost guide for 1,500+ mile lanes, and the how much do long-distance movers cost breakdown for a line-by-line answer.
+Related: see our long-distance moving cost guide for the broader 75+ mile picture, the cross-country moving cost guide for the longest lanes, and the how much do long-distance movers cost breakdown for a line-by-line answer.

 Get free interstate moving quotes